Amyz1ng/Project3-battleships/README.md

-ULTIMATE Battleships
+# ULTIMATE Battleships
 Ultimate Battleships is a Python terminal game, which runs in the Code Institute mock terminal on Heroku Users can try to beat the computer by finding all of the computer's battleships before the computer finds theirs.
 Each battleship occupies one square on the board.
 Here is the live version of my project.

-PAGSUS
-How to play
+# How to play
 Ultimate Battleships is based on the classic pen-and-paper game.
 You can read more about it on Wikipedia.
 In this version, the player enters their name and two boards are randomly generated.
 The player can see where their ships are, indicated by an @ sign, but cannot see where the computer's ships are.
 Guesses are marked on the board with an X. Hits are indicated by * .